The current fleet of club shells contains:

 The mix of club boats changes with the needs of the club.
 There are almost always boats available on weekdays, but on warm, calm weekends they may be fully subscribed.
 Please call to reserve a boat, even on weekdays, since it helps the dock master manage the flow of boats and rowers.

 The club uses oars from Concept 2; the majority are hatchets, Big Blade w/ vortex edge.
 We also provide (and require) a personal flotation device for each club boat.

 We take pride in well maintained boats and equipment, and make boat care a part of our training.
-Members rinse and wipe-down all boats as they come off the water, and our Boathouse Supervisor and Maintenance Manager, Mary Elizabeth Stone, keep all our gear in top shape.
-All our club boats are less than three years old
+Members rinse and wipe-down all boats as they come off the water, and our staff, together with our Maintenance Manager, Walter Hines, keeps all our gear in top shape.
+The majority of our club boats are less than three years old

 We have been a dealer for the Maas Boat Company since 1987, and also sell used club and private shells.
-Call (415-332-1091) or email OWRC for details regarding shells currently for sale, or see this page here.
+Go to our Used Shell Sales page for details.

 The OWRC Boathouse

 OWRC is part of the Schoonmaker Point Marina at 85 Liberty Ship Way in Sausalito, CA. Both club and private single and double shells are stored in this main boathouse, with another 50 private shells in a boathouse in an adjacent building; together the two boathouses house 120 shells.
 There are JetFloat docks for each boathouse, accessible by ramps and protected from wave action.